1993 Nigerian presidential election: Aftermath

 The government in March 1995 announced an alleged coup attempt.
 Olusegun Obasanjo, Shehu Musa Yar'Adua and Beko Ransome-Kuti were among those secretly tried and either sentenced to death or received lengthy prison sentences.
 Backlash from the international community resulted in lesser penalties - Yar'dua's death penalty and Obasanjo's life sentence were reduced.

 In October 1995, Abacha set a timeframe of three years to hand over power to a civilian government.
 Sani Abacha died on 8 June 1998; Abiola died a month later while in detention on 7 July 1998.

 Legacy

 In 2018 Muhammadu Buhari, now a civilian president of Nigeria under its Fourth Republic, declared 12 June – the date of the annulled 1993 election as the new date for the celebration of Democracy Day.
 The previous Democracy Day was 29 May, the date of the return to civilian rule in May 1999 following Abacha's regime.

+Speaking during the release of his biography in February 2025, Babangida expressed regret for annulling the 1993 elections, declaring that the elections had been free and fair and that Abiola had won.